Ill effects of extended working hours and coping strategies. Critical examination.

 Do you work for long hours?
 How are you coping?

 Shift work is generally defined as the working hours outside of normal work hours and extended period of work more than 8 hours a day (Monk & Folkard, 1992).
-The establishment of a norm for the length shift work 0f the working day has historically been a major source of conflict between employers and employees.
+The establishment of a norm for the length 0f the working day has historically been a major source of conflict between employers and employees.
 However, today an accepted general norm is eight hours a day or forty-hour a week shift.

 Shift work: a serious concern?